alonzi/DAACS-Intro-to-R/README.md

 1. WWWWWH
 2. Leading activity 4

-# Part III: Write a script to do a scientific task
+# Part IV: Using code to accomplish a task
 For this part everyone breaks up into pairs and tackles different scientific tasks.

 ## Definitions